-Prolonged and/or repeated contact with this product can result in defatting of the skin, particularly at elevated temperatures.
-This can lead to irritation and possibly dermatitis, especially under conditions of poor personal hygiene.
+Prolonged and/or repeated contact with products containing mineral oils may result in defatting of the skin, particularly at elevated temperatures.
+This may lead to irritation and possibly dermatitis, especially under conditions of poor personal hygiene.
 Skin contact should be minimised.
 Used oils may contain harmful impurities that have accumulated during use.
 The concentration of such impurities will depend on use and they may present risks to health and the environment on disposal.
 ALL used oil should be handled with caution and skin contact avoided as far as possible.
+It is prudent to assume that prolonged or repeated exposure to used engine oils may cause skin cancer.